FluegelsApps/iot-utilities/docs/setup_welcome.md

 # Setup wizard

 This wizard helps you setup the app for first time use.
-Tap "next" or swipe left to start.
+Tap **next** or **swipe left** to start.

 ## What is the purpose of this app?

-[Aruba, a Hewlett Packard Enterprise (HPE) company](https://www.arubanetworks.com/) supports IoT applications based on Wi-Fi (e.g. Wi-Fi tracking), BLE (e.g. asset tracking and sensor monitoring), ZigBee and 3rd party protocols via USB-extension by providing a connection layer using Aruba access points as gateways.
+The **IoT-Utilities** app is a generic tool to get to know and demonstrate the _Aruba IoT Interface_ functionality provided by an Aruba access point infrastructure to integrate with IoT applications.
+The app provides a basic server functionality Aruba access points and controllers can connect to using the _Aruba IoT interface_.
+Data received via the _Aruba IoT interface_ is decoded and shown in the app.

-More information about this functionality and its specification can be found here:
+For more information about the _Aruba IoT interface_ functionality and its specification please refer to:

 Aruba Support Portal
 [https://asp.arubanetworks.com/downloads;search=iot](https://asp.arubanetworks.com/downloads;search=iot)